quru/qis/doc/image_help.md

 Valid values are true or false, 1 or 0.

-For advanced users, the strip option should be left at false (or 0) if you are dealing with CMYK images, or with images that have an embedded [colour profile](#option_icc).
-Stripping a typical RGB image usually causes little or no visual change, but removing the colour profile from a CMYK image will cause it to be displayed and printed incorrectly.
+For advanced users, the strip option should be left at false (or 0) if you are dealing with CMYK images, or with images that have an important embedded [colour profile](#option_icc).
+Stripping a typical RGB image usually causes little visual change, but removing the colour profile from a CMYK image may cause it to be displayed or printed incorrectly.

 This image is 15.3 KB in size, and includes an EXIF data block with several items, including: